 "250 Ontario" means 2507868 Ontario Inc., a private company incorporated in Ontario on March 7, 2016, which was a wholly owned subsidiary of Sulliden and the holder of an option to acquire the Troilus Project prior to the RTO.
 "AGP" means AGP Mining Consultants Inc., the authors of the Technical Report.
 "AIF" means this annual information form.
 "Audit Committee" means the audit committee of the Board.
 "Board" means the board of directors of Troilus.
 "Common Shares" means the common shares in the capital of the Corporation.
 "Compensation Committee" means the compensation committee of the Board.
 "Governance & ESG Committee" means the corporate governance & ESG committee of the Board.
-"NI 43-101" means the Canadian Securities Administrators National Instrument 43-101 - Standards of Disclosure for Mineral Projects .
-"Troilus Mine", "Troilus Project" or "Troilus Property" means the past-producing Troilus gold and copper mine located in central Quebec, situated approximately 120 km north of Chibougamau comprised of a single Mining Lease and 1,988 mineral claims covering a total area of approximately 107,321 ha.
+"NI 43-101" means the Canadian Securities Administrators National Instrument 43-101 - Standards of Disclosure for Mineral Projects.

+"Troilus Mine", "Troilus Project" or "Troilus Property" means the past-producing Troilus gold and copper mine located in central Quebec, situated approximately 120 km north of Chibougamau comprised of a single mining lease and 2,585 mineral claims that cover a total area of approximately 1,420 km 2 .
 The Troilus Project includes both the Troilus Gold Copper Project and the Troilus Frôtet Project (see "Description of Mineral Property").
 "Sulliden Mining Capital Inc." or "Sulliden" means Sulliden Mining Capital Inc., a corporation incorporated pursuant to the OBCA who was the 100% owner of 250 Ontario prior to the RTO.
+"UrbanGold Minerals Inc." or "UGM" means UrbanGold Minerals., a corporation incorporated pursuant to the Canada Business Corporations Act that was acquired by Troilus on May 18, 2021, pursuant to a three- cornered amalgamation under the Canada Business Corporations Act .
+Effective October 1, 2021, UGM was continued to Ontario and amalgamated with Troilus.